richardjharris/yomikun-database/notes/future_ideas.md

  data/chars_allowed_in_names

- - would be interesting to generate a gender graph of these
  - small kana are allowed
  - other old kana (wo, we, wi) are allowed
  - small wa is allowed